survivejs/webpack-book/manuscript/appendices/01_comparison.md

     rm -rf build
 ```

-With Make, you model your tasks using Make-specific syntax and terminal commands making it easy to integrate with webpack.
+With Make, you model your tasks using Make-specific syntax and terminal commands making it possible to integrate with webpack.

 ## RequireJS